-Over the past 17 years, we have gathered client feedback from more than one million clients of over 500 professional services companies spanning 20 time zones.
-Here are five things we’ve learned for you to consider when creating a data-driven client experience management program:
+Over the past 17 years, Client Savvy has gathered successful client feedback from more than one million clients of over 500 professional services companies spanning 20 time zones.
+Here are five things to consider when creating a data-driven client experience management program:

 Get Feedback Early

 Let’s take the same eight-step project, but this time we implement a regular feedback system.
-We don’t measure all eight steps, that would be overkill, but we measure often enough to find problems and root them out.
+We don’t necessarily collect feedback and measure every event.
+That would be overkill, but we measure often enough to find problems and root them out as the project continues.
 In this scenario, you still have the same problem, and you still fix it.
-However, since the measurement occurred so close to the problem, it was contained.
-Now, when you get to the end, no one needs to re-hash a problem that’s already been solved.
-Your final measurement reveals the true success of the project.
+However, since the measurement occurred so close to when the problem occurred, it’s contained in real-time.
+Now, when you get to the end, no one’s looking to rehash the problem.
+Your final measurement to reveal the true success of the project.
 It’s a more accurate measure.

 Get Feedback Often